Tony118g/rhino-aid/TESTING.md

         * Two of the options mentioned above contain links to suggested sites (that open in a separate tab) which users may use in order to help them further along each respective way of getting involved.

 * easily obtain the information I am seeking.
+    * A descriptive navigation menu allows users to access the relevant page they are looking for.
     * The site is well layed out with a simple structure and intuitive design to ensure users can obtain the relevant information they require.

 * be able to easily get in contact with Rhino Aid.